deklund76/COVID-Factor-Analysis-Framework/README.md

 Click [here](https://github.com/deklund76/project-one/blob/main/MLmodel.md ) for details on the random forest model and analysis, including data preprocessing, training, and testing.

+### Webscraping

+Data was scraped from Harvard's Gender Sci Lab Covid-19 Sex/Gender data tracker using Beautiful Soup and an automated Chrome web browser created with Splinter.

 ## The Product

 Google Slides link: